ruralant/portfolio/src/blog/development/react-usecallback-usememo.md

 export default memo(Todos);
 ```

-If you consider what we did before, with `React.memo` you might be surprised that the component keep re-rendering even if we wrapped it inside the `memo` hook.
+If you consider what we did in the `memo` example above, you might be surprised that the component keep re-rendering even if it is wrapped inside the `memo` high-order component.

 The reason for the re-rendering is that the `addTodo` function is recreated every time the component re-render.
-For this reason, as the function is always a new one, the component re-rended even if wrapped in `memo`.
+For this reason, as the function is always a new one, the state of the component `Todo` component is changing and that triggers the re-rended even if wrapped in `memo`.

-Solution: wrapping the function `addTodo` in a `useCallback` hook, will prevent it from be recreated and, consequently, the component to be re-rendered.
+**Solution**: wrapping the function `addTodo` in a `useCallback` hook, will prevent it from be recreated and, consequently, the component to be re-rendered.

 ```jsx
 // index.js